-There are three local wine roads in the Maremma:
+There are two local wine roads in the Maremma:

 The first one is the Monteregio di Massa Marittima wine road, which winds through the hills of the upper Maremma around Grosseto and passes through Monterotondo Marittimo, Follonica, Massa Marittima, Roccastrada, Montemassi, Castiglione della Pescaia, Vetulonia, Gavorrano and Scarlino.